SaloniSidheshwar31/SaloniSidheshwar31/README.md

 ### Fun Fact 🎨

-I'm not training models, you’ll find me sketching doodles that are *almost* as intelligent as my algorithms! 🎨🤖
+When I'm not training models, you’ll find me sketching doodles that are *almost* as intelligent as my algorithms! 🎨🤖

 ---